-A notorious hacking group is targeting the UK with an updated version of malware designed to embed itself into compromised networks and stealthily conduct espionage.
+The hacking group is targeting the UK with an updated neuron malware designed to embed itself into compromised network and carryout espionage.

-Both the Neuron and Nautilus malware variants have previously been attributed to the Turla advanced persistent threat group, which regularly carries out cyber-espionage against a range of targets, including government, military, technology, energy, and other commercial organisations.
+Neuron malware is not the only malware linked to this hacking group.
+Nautilus malware variants are also linked to the hacking group.
+Turla Hackers have been carrying out cyber-espionage against a range of targets, including government, military, technology, energy, and other commercial organisations.

 Advice by the NCSC for organisations that have previously been targeted by Turla is to "be diligent in checking for the presence of these additional tools".

 The National Cyber Security Centre doesn't point to the work of Turla being associated with any particular threat actor -- instead referring to it as "a prevalent cyber threat group targeting the UK".

 Although, according to many Cyber Security Researchers, Turla is seen as state sponsored.